Danhayes3008/London-Tourisum-Charts/README.md

 me country of origin chart.
 After whilst throwing back and forward possible fixes Tom found a way to make the text work.

+<strong>Simen Daehlin</strong>
+-

+<a href="https://github.com/Eventyret">Simen Daehlin</a> has helped me out in a big way, after asking for some feedback he has introduced me to some website with libarys
+that can improve my project a great deal.
+The sites he shown me were: <a href="https://coolors.co/aaabbc-8b8982-373f47-6c91c2-c3c9e9">coolers.co
+</a>, <a href="http://animista.net/">Animista</a> and <a href="https://introjs.com/">introjs.com</a>.

 image is from Wikipidia